 After a rather wet afternoon exploring Southern Higashiyama I headed towards the city centre to find the guest house I would be staying in that night.
 To be perfectly honest I don’t usually like hostels but this particular place got excellent reviews and considering how expensive hotels are in Japan it seemed like a good option.

-Situated a short walk from Nijo Station and Sanjokai Market (above), Kyoto Guesthouse Roujiya was opened in early 2010 and is tucked away down a quiet side-street in a local neighborhood.
+Situated a short walk from Nijo Station and Sanjokai Market (above), Kyoto Guesthouse Roujiya was opened in early 2010 and is tucked away down a quiet side street in a local neighbourhood.
 The renovated house perfectly blends tradition with modern conveniences and was spotlessly clean (I forgot to take photos but you can see some here).
-The hosts / owners were extremely accommodating and I thoroughly enjoyed staying here – it should really be classed a “boutique hostel”.
+The hosts/owners were extremely accommodating and I thoroughly enjoyed staying here – it should really be classed as a “boutique hostel”.

 There was a cute instruction guide as to how you should do it – first wash your mouth, then clean your hands.

 There is a great sense of safety in Japan – in China or the UK someone would have undoubtedly run off with these if they had been left unsecured like this.
-Here people really show a lot of respect for the local environment and keeping everything in a nice condition.
+Here people really show a lot of respect for the local environment and keep everything in nice condition.

 If you’re looking for the shrine it can be found on Nishiki-dori street, close to Teramachi-dori street and ShinKyougoku-dori street.
 There are many small shops and restaurants nearby in the covered market and a great place to visit if it’s wet outside.